michele/finotto.org/content/post/moving-from-rails-to-go.md

 Oh, and Ruby (MRI) is single threaded — thanks GIL! — which is ok if you like to have a huge server bill.
 Sure you could use JRuby, but that’s like killing a fly with a cannonball.

 And finally, running Rails feels bloated, not Java-bloated, but still bloated.
-A basic Rails app will need a few hundred megs of RAM and it brings with it a shitload of dependencies.
-And one you have several microservices, often exposing just few endpoints, it makes a lot of difference on your server bill.
+A basic Rails app will need at least a hundred megs of RAM and it brings with it a shitload of dependencies.
+And when you have a few running, it makes a lot of difference on your server bill.

 So as I was trying to scale a few microservices, I decided to give Go a try.